 Purdue University student arrested after roommate killed inside dorm, police say

-A student at Purdue University was killed inside his dorm room on the Indiana school's campus, officials announced on Wednesday.
-One suspect, the victim's roommate, has been arrested in connection with the crime.
+A student at Purdue University was stabbed to death inside his dorm room on the Indiana school's campus early Wednesday, according to officials and preliminary autopsy results.
+A suspect, the victim's roommate, has been arrested in connection with the crime.

-The victim was identified later on Wednesday as Varun Manish Chheda, 20, a senior at Purdue studying data science.
+The victim was identified as Varun Manish Chheda, 20, a senior at Purdue studying data science.
 His roommate was identified as Ji Min Sha, 22, a junior majoring in cybersecurity and originally from Seoul, South Korea, according to Purdue University Police Chief Lesley Wiete.

 Sha currently faces a murder charge for his alleged involvement in his roommate's death, police said at a news conference held near McCutcheon Hall, the residential building on Purdue's West Lafayette campus where Chheda was killed.
-Wiete could not provide additional information about the manner of death and declined to answer questions about possible weapons found in Sha and Chheda's shared dorm room when officers arrived.
+Sha is being held without bond in Tippecanoe County Jail, booking records show.

-Wiete said an autopsy was scheduled to take place before the end of the day.
+Results of the preliminary autopsy found that "multiple sharp force traumatic injuries" caused Chheda's death, according to the Tippecanoe County Coroner's Office, which conducted the exam.
+The suspected manner of death is homicide, with the final autopsy report pending results of a toxicology test.

 Sha reported his roommate's death to authorities after midnight.
 He called 911 and was redirected to Purdue University police at around 12:44 a.m. local time on Wednesday, according to Tim Doty, the school's media and public relations director, who confirmed preliminary details about the death to CBS News.